 5. Diet Pills

 Just because diet pills can be bought over-the-counter doesn’t mean they can’t pose a serious health risk.
-The danger in weight loss supplements is that they are not regulated by the FDA, which means that the ingredients in them are not subject to inspection and can vary widely.
+The majority are not regulated by the FDA.
+The FDA has banned some ingredients in certain weight loss pills due to reported adverse events.
 Even if they claim to be “all-natural,” this does not mean they are safe to misuse.

 Many diet pills work to increase your metabolism and suppress your appetite by using amphetamines or amphetamine-derived ingredients, such as caffeine or guarana.
 Diet pills can pose a serious risk of addiction, and once the body is dependent on them and builds up a tolerance, it can lead people to seek out stronger, illegal substances such as cocaine.